nexto123/data-centric-cook-book/README.md

 ```
 $ [sudo]pip install virtualenv
 ```
-Virtual env is tool that serves as a sandbox for your python projects.
+Virtual env is a tool that serves as a sandbox for your python projects.
 So, what this does is, it tricks your computer into looking for and installing packages in your project directory rather than in in your python directory.
+But unfornately we wont be working from it with this project.

-Within the <head> tag place your title and various <links> to connect to your HTML.
-The bootstrap4 CSS or whatever cdn to be used will be placed in the head tags as well.
+Within the <head> tags place your title and various <links> to connect to your HTML.
+The bootstrap4 CSS or whatever cdn to be used will be placed in the head tags.
 It's important to place the script tags at the bottom of the page but right before the closing body tags.
 To connect the css files flask has a twist from the ussual, it follows this structure;

 ```